 Virtual Private Network (VPN) technology has been adopted to secure the access to Campus Backbone Network.

 To further enhance campus network security, the following incoming connection requests originated from off campus have been blocked.
-Eligible users should enable a VPN connection when accessing campus computers over these protocols.
+Eligible users should enable a CUHK VPN / SSL VPN when accessing campus computers over these protocols.

 RDP (Remote Desktop Protocol)